|Population||14,918,999 (July 2015 est.)|

 Guatemala has 37 volcanos and 3 of them are currently active.
 The tallest is Tajumulco Volcano which is the highest point in Central America.
 It is 4203 meters above sea level.

-Guatemala has been inhabited for over 20,000 years making it one of the oldest civilizations in the world.
+Guatemala has been continuously inhabited for over 20,000 years making it one of the longest continuously-inhabited regions in the world.

 Guatemala is famous for its jade, and produces more jade than any other country in the world.